jfrog/terraform-provider-artifactory/docs/resources/anonymous_user.md

 ---
 # Artifactory Anonymous User Resource

 Provides an Artifactory anonymous user resource.
-This can be used to import Artifactory user.
+This can be used to import Artifactory 'anonymous' user for some use cases where this is useful.

+This resource is not intended for managing the 'anonymous' user in Artifactory.
+Use the `resource_artifactory_user` resource instead.

-Note: Anonymous user cannot be altered once imported into Terraform state.
+!> Anonymous user cannot be created from scratch, nor updated/deleted once imported into Terraform state.

 ## Example Usage